oscaram007/elrayo4.0/README.md

   - 🪅 A swinging piñata rooster on real pendulum physics
   - 🌶️ Scrolling papel picado banners
   - 🕐 A working wall clock (shows your actual time — great for realizing you've been playing for two hours)
-  - 🍾 Scrolling spirit bottles in a mirrored bar shelf
+  - 🍾 Scrolling bottles in a mirrored bar shelf
   - 🌵 Talavera tiles, ceiling fans, and more
 - 📱 **Fully responsive** — scales to any screen size